PredDiff: Explanations and Interactions from Conditional Expectations: Imputation algorithms

 \section{Imputation algorithms}

-In this work, we make use of the following imputation algorithms: \paragraph{Train Set Imputer:} The \textit{Train Set Imputer} uses randomly sampled instances from the training set to impute respective values in the target columns.
-This was among the imputers proposed in the original \pd{} publication \cite{Sikonja2008Explaining}. \paragraph{Multivariate Gaussian Imputer:} The \textit{Multivariate Gaussian Imputer} samples from a multivariate, conditional Gaussian distribution that is conditioned on the values of the columns that are not to be imputed.
+In this work, we make use of the following imputation algorithms: \paragraph{Train Set Imputer:} The \textit{Train Set Imputer} uses randomly sampled instances from the training set to impute respective values in the target features.
+This was among the imputers proposed in the original \pd{} publication \cite{Sikonja2008Explaining}.
+Along the line our discussion in \Cref{sec:shapleyinteraction}, we employ an factorizing train set imputer distribution, i.e., each segment is imputed with an independent train set sample. \paragraph{Mahalanobis Imputer:} The \textit{Mahalanobis Imputer} \cite{aas2021explaining} can be seen as a generalization of the \textit{Train Set Imputer}.
+It also returns training set samples of the respective features to be imputed but additionally provides a weighting factor.
+These weights are obtained from a kernel estimator based on the Mahalanobis distance. \paragraph{Multivariate Gaussian Imputer:} The \textit{Multivariate Gaussian Imputer} samples from a multivariate, conditional Gaussian distribution that is conditioned on the values of the features that are not to be imputed.
 In a \pd{} application in computer vision, a similar imputer was used in \cite{zintgraf2017visualizing}. \paragraph{Variational Autoencoder with Pseudo-Gibbs Sampling:} A trained variational autoencoder can be used for imputation by iteratively passing the sample through encoder and decoder.
-After each iteration values of columns not to be imputed are restored.
+After each iteration values of features not to be imputed are restored.
 This procedure was shown to approximately sample from the desired conditional distribution \cite{pmlr-v32-rezende14}.
 In the MNIST example, we use fully connected encoders and decoders each with hidden units 500 and 256. \paragraph{Color Histogram Imputer:} The \textit{Color Histogram Imputer} was introduced in \cite{Wei2018Explain} and is based on sampling from the colors present in the image.
-To this end, one generates a histogram of all RGB values within an image and subsequently, imputes with a color sampled from this histogram, which is interpreted as a probability distributions.
-Importantly, the imputed patches are unicolor.
+To this end, one generates a histogram of all RGB values within an image and subsequently, imputes with a color sampled from this histogram, which is interpreted as a probability distribution.
+Importantly, the imputed patches are uni-color.